Covid-19 coronavirus: New case travelled to Rotorua while showing symptoms

 • After praising our efforts to stamp out Covid-19, the world reacted to the sudden return of community transmission

-One of the new Covid cases travelled to Rotorua while she showed virus symptoms.
+Two of the new Covid cases travelled to Rotorua while showing virus symptoms and visited tourism spots.

 The Ministry of Health is working to establish where they visited in Rotorua.
 People in Rotorua will need to be vigilant, director general of health Ashley Bloomfield said.